rust-console/gba/book/src/ch03/gba_prng.md

 The period gained from using an extension array is quite impressive.
 For a b-bit generator giving r-bit outputs, and k array slots, the period goes from 2^b to 2^(k*r+b).
 So our 2^32 period generator has been extended to 2^160.

+Of course, we might care to seed the array itself so that it's not all 0 bits all the way though, but that's not strictly necessary.
+All 0s is a legitimate part of the extension cycle, so we have to pass through it at some point.

 ### Xoshiro128** (128-bit state, 32-bit output, non-uniform)